thijsnissen/worklog/README.md

 The `--no-configuration-cache` flag is included because [jib](https://github.com/GoogleContainerTools/jib) and [OpenAPI Generator](https://plugins.gradle.org/plugin/org.openapi.generator) do not yet support configuration cache.

 ## Frontend
-To interact with the application through the GUI exposed at [http://localhost:8080](http://localhost:8080), you first need to generate the corresponding files.
-Run the following command from the `./frontend` directory using [Node.js](https://nodejs.org/en): `npm install && npm run build`.
-Then, start the backend as described above.
+To interact with the application through the GUI exposed at [http://localhost:8080](http://localhost:8080), you first need to generate the corresponding frontend files.
+This is done based on the OpenApiDocs, so make sure to generate these first (as described above).
+Then run the following command from the `./frontend` directory using [Node.js](https://nodejs.org/en): `npm install && npm run build`.
+Afterwards, start the backend as described above.

 ## Stack
 This application is an example of a [reactive](https://spring.io/reactive) backend system build with [Kotlin]([https://kotlinlang.org/), [Spring Boot](https://spring.io/projects/spring-boot) and [Gradle](https://gradle.org/) using the [Ports and Adapters](https://alistair.cockburn.us/hexagonal-architecture/) architecture.